-In May, students can take the Advanced Placement AP Calculus AB Exam prepared and administered by the College Board for a cost of \$98 (the district will be paying for all AP Exams).
+In May, students can take the Advanced Placement AP Calculus BC Exam prepared and administered by the College Board for a cost of \$98 (the district will be paying for all AP Exams).
 Students who pass this exam may be eligible to receive college credits depending on their score and choice of higher learning institution.
 The test is scored on a scale of 5, with 5 being the highest grade earned.
-Depending on the college/university, a score of 4 or 5 will count as a Calculus 1 credit.
+Depending on the college/university, a score of 4 or 5 will count as a Calculus 2 credit.
+Per the College Board, in 2021, of the students who took the AP Calculus BC exam nationally, 41% earned a 5 and 16% earned a 4.